perfect apps enriched with latest

-Not too long ago, Kotlin didn’t exist, but now it towers over Java, that was once everything for Android.
+Not too long ago, Kotlin didn’t exist, but now it towers over Java, which was once everything for Android.
 But, now things have changed.
-The widely accepted language albeit has a clear and elegant code, but it comes with minor flaws and syntax is complicated that makes code lengthy and difficult to understand.
+The widely accepted language albeit has clear and elegant code, but it comes with minor flaws and syntax is complicated that making code lengthy and difficult to understand.
 To address the issue and change the game of Android app development, tech giant JetBrains has created Kotlin.

-According to realm report, “Kotlin will replace Java in Android app development by 2018.”
+According to the realm report, “Kotlin will replace Java for Android app development.”

-When you hop on to the house development bandwagon, to build the firm foundation and design the best house, what would you prefer- a simple hammer or Hammerton 3000.
+When you hop on to the house development bandwagon, to build the firm foundation and design the best house, what would you prefer- a simple hammer or Hammerton 3000?
 Certainly, Hammerton-3000.
 Right?
-Similar is the event with Kotlin for Android app development.
+Similar is the event with learning to use Kotlin for Android app development.

 Excited to dig deeper and know the advantages that switching to Kotlin will bring?
 Here, we have rounded up the reasons illustrating why Kotlin has gained more kudos:

-The shift from Java to Kotlin is not difficult as the Kotlin is cent percent interoperable with Java, which enables the developers to leverage all existing Java libraries and frameworks such as annotation processing, data binding and so on, in the application.
+The shift from Java to Kotlin is not difficult as Kotlin is cent percent interoperable with Java, which enables the developers to leverage all existing Java libraries and frameworks such as annotation processing, data binding, and so on, in the application.

-Additionally, both Kotlin and Java can be used in the same application development with perfect compilation.
-It implies Kotlin can be used in any Java project with no major changes needed like to move the entire project to another at first.
+Additionally, both Kotlin and Java can be used in the same application developed with perfect compilation.
+It implies Kotlin can be used in any Java project with no major changes needed like moving the entire project to another at first.

 The statically-typed language for the JVM has a ton of optional safety types and every class behaves as a function that results in more safety checkups.

 Kotlin is very easy to read and write.
 When you begin writing the Java equivalent code in Kotlin, it will get finished comparatively in a few lines of code.
-Furthermore, Kotlin has removed the boiler plate code that has resulted is readable code and this easy-to-read and easy-to-understand coding makes the debugging painless.
+Furthermore, Kotlin has removed the boilerplate code that has resulted in readable code and this easy-to-read and easy-to-understand coding makes the debugging painless.

-Here, Kotlin excels being a null-safe language like other modern programming languages.
-However, Kotlin is still couldn’t get out the trap of NullPointerException, but with null in its type system, defining the object as null by the safe operator has reduced the developers’ workaround.
+Here, Kotlin excels in being a null-safe language like other modern programming languages.
+However, Kotlin still couldn’t get out of the trap of NullPointerException, but with null in its type system, defining the object as null by the safe operator has reduced the developers’ workaround.

 It’s a cool feature of Kotlin, which allow the developers to add extra features to the existing Android framework without much ado.
 Extension functions enable the enhancement of the functionality of the classes without interfering with the code or using any type of design pattern.

-The Kotlin is the child of the same company that has designed the Android Studio IDE.
+Kotlin is the child of the same company that designed the Android Studio IDE.
 JetBrains ensured that Kotlin will have complete support from Android Studio and it works flawlessly with IntelliJIDEA.

 Do you know?
-After the Google announcement for Kotlin’s official support, 20% of the apps that were built using Java are now built using Kotlin.
+After the Google announcement of Kotlin’s official support, 20% of the apps that were built using Java are now built using Kotlin.

-It’s all because the young programming language perfectly addresses the weakness of Java, and it’s relatively easy which enables the skillful android app developers that offers an amazing user experience.
-When the crux is so simple, certainly Kotlin will enrich the app development experience.
+It’s all because the young programming language perfectly addresses the weakness of Java, and it’s relatively easy which enables skillful android app developers that offer an amazing user experience.
+When the crux is so simple, certainly Kotlin will enrich the mobile app experience.
 It’s a good start to go.
-Warmly embrace the kotlin and code with a great fun and simplicity.
+So we warmly embrace Kotlin and develop the best apps with great fun and simplicity.